gatsbyjs/rfcs/text/0000-wordpress-source-plugins.md

 Supporting every available WordPress (WP) plugin within `gatsby-source-wordpress` is already becoming unwieldy, as we discussed adding support for a TK fifth plugin, Gravity Forms.

-The existing list of plugins that gatsby-wordpress-source has built-in for is short, and it should stay that way.
+The existing list of plugins that `gatsby-wordpress-source` has built-in for is short, and it should stay that way.
 While a plugin like Advanced Custom Fields (ACF) is useful in almost any WordPress/Gatsby project, Gravity Forms probably isn’t.
 Even more obscure WordPress plugins could still be supported, but not everyone using `gatsby-wordpress-source` needs the wrappers for these WP plugins.

+- Makes `gatsby-wordpress-source` flexible, requiring less changes or hacked-in conditionals to this core module
+- The subplugins become responsible for testing, which means the Gatsby Core team can more easily decide what falls within the realm of what they want to support, and what falls to other developers.
+For example, as @pieh and I have already discussed in #5599, perhaps it wouldn’t make sense for the Gatsby Core team to support a premium WordPress plugin with a fairly specific use case, but another developer who had regular use for it could.
+- Even if the subplugin still lived within the Gatsby repository, it is much easier to deligate responsibilities when the subplugins are broken down
+- Don’t have to “endorse” plugins, ie. can support more than one WordPress plugin for the same use case: for example, might have a subplugin for the Contact Form 7 WordPress plugin and the Gravity Forms WordPress plugin, but it would be very strange to support both of these within `gatsby-source-wordpress`

+- Similar to the idea of Custom Normalizers that was merged, but also involves getting the plugin data in the first place: https://github.com/gatsbyjs/gatsby/pull/5603

 # Detailed design